Moonriderx/Unity-General-Info/Finite State Machines/TheStatePattern.md

 That will be the **engine** (motor) that drives the **state changes** and keep track of which state is the **current state** and which state will be executed.

+Inside of our state machine, we will have a **series of states**.
+They will provide a different functions for each state.
+We want to know what the current state is any point of time.
+We will want to change the state on a different conditions.

+If we have a player for an example, we could have a **running** state, an **idle** state an **dead** state, etc...

+Each of this states applied to the **player** can show a different animations for example or handle a more complex logic.
+The system is very modular.
+We can get almost anything different states like **bosses** that have to change their attack pattern on a different conditions.

+Each of the states has **own isolated behavior**.